Financial Aid Basics

 - Perkins Loan is another federal loan program whose more limited resources are targeted to students with exceptional need.
 At Eastern, loans in this program are typically packaged for students who qualify for the Pell Grant and have borrowed their Federal Direct Loans The interest on this loan is paid by the federal government while the student is enrolled and for nine months after the student graduates and the student may spread payments over a ten year period.

 - Parent Loan for Undergraduate Students (PLUS) is designed for parents to borrow at a favorable interest rate in order to help finance their child’s college education or spread the expense of college over time.
 The loans are disbursed twice a year at the beginning of the fall and spring semesters and parents typically begin payments of principal and interest after the second disbursement.
 These payments may be deferred until the student graduates or is enrolled less than half-time.
 In some cases, an undergraduate student may borrow additional “unsubsidized” Direct Loan if a parent doesn’t qualify for PLUS.
 Graduate students may also be eligible to borrow from PLUS if they have exhausted their eligibility for Direct Loan.
+For more information on the PLUS loan, please click here.

 - Direct Consolidation Loan provides the opportunity for graduates with loans from multiple federal programs to combine these loans into one loan with a single interest rate, payment plan and loan servicer.